-This was originally published in August 1995 for the company that put on “TeleCon”.
-The old timers in the industry should remember….the new folks….understand this: There were great times bringing this new technology we all know as videoconferencing into being.
+This was originally published in August 1995 when I was CTO for the company that put on “TeleCon”.
+The old timers in the videoconferencing industry should remember….and for the the new folks….understand this: These were great times bringing this new technology we all know as videoconferencing into being.
 Now, in 2019, you can easily “video chat” with anyone, anytime, anywhere or watch any show or movie and you can see the fruits of our labor are fully being used.
 A lot of people gave a lot to make this a reality.

 by Mike Pihlman